 Tip: If you haven't yet taken the plunge and implemented DMARC on your main domain, go for it.
 The advantage of DMARC is that you can have detailed visibility of IP traffic passing through your domain.
 And as I said at the beginning of this article, no company is safe from spam and phishing.

 Now it's up to you to produce or optimize your SPF record.
-I'm repeating myself once again, but no company is safe from a phishing attack one day, so the implementation of authentication systems (SPF/DKIM/DMARC/BIMI) Is borderline "mandatory."
-Think about it if 🙂
+I'm repeating myself once again, but no company is safe from a phishing attack one day, so the implementation of authentication systems (SPF/DKIM/DMARC/BIMI) is almost "mandatory".
+Think about it if :)

 P.S.: I hope that the companies mentioned as examples will take the opportunity to correct theirs (if you read me :p)

 You can also read our latest articles on email authentication:

 - DMARC usage in CAC40 companies in July 2020

 - BIMI is good, eat it!